rashmi-carol-dsouza/learning-python/README.md

 # len()
-Returns interger value of input i.e. output the no of characters of the input Only works with strings
+Returns interger value of input i.e. output the no of characters of the input Only works with strings can be used to calculate no of inputs in a list

 # type()
 To check the type of data in the parantheses